 The lens packages at Eyeconic comes in three different options.

-- Platium – The platium package comes with your 1.67 high-index lenses.
-These lenses provide you with the thinnest and lightest lens and is ideal for anyone with stronger prescriptions.
+- Platinum – The platinum package comes with your 1.67 high-index lenses.
+These lenses provide you with the thinnest and lightest lens and are ideal for anyone with a stronger prescriptions.
 High-index lenses are impact resistant but not as much as polycarbonate.
-High-index lenses do give you the most scratch resistant lens out of all of the plastic-based lenses.
+High-index lenses do give you the most scratch-resistant lens out of all of the plastic-based lenses.
 This lens package comes with 100% UV protection as well as the anti-reflective coating.

 After you have your lens package selected you can move onto the optional enhancements.

-- TechShield Blue – The TechShield Blue anti-reflective coating iis a premium coating that not only reduces glare but also filters out harmful HEV blue light that emits from digital devices such as smartphones and computers, as well as energy efficent lighting, and the sun.
-(From personal experience, if you spend extended periods of time using digital devices, this coating really helps.)
+- TechShield Blue – The TechShield Blue anti-reflective coating is a premium coating that not only reduces glare but also filters out harmful HEV blue light that emits from digital devices such as smartphones and computers, as well as energy-efficient lighting, and the sun.

 After you decide whether or not you are going to get those enhancements you will move on to the next section where you will be able to submit your prescription for your glasses.
 You can either upload the prescription, or they can contact your doctor’s office and get your prescription for you.
 If you selected single vision you will be able to select whether you are going to be using your glasses for distance or reading here as well.
 After that, you are all done.